TBubba/fysx/README.md

 ## Overview

 FYSX's physics algorithm is based on Verlet integration.
-So vertices and constraints are the "fundamental building blocks" of the physical world.

 ### Vertex